creachadair/chirp/spec.md

 A peer MUST **silently discard**:

+- A valid packet with an unrecognized protocol number.
-- A packet with an unrecognized packet type.
+- A valid packet with an unrecognized packet type.
 - A Response packet with a completed or unknown request ID.
 - A Cancel packet with a completed or unknown request ID.